opnfv/netready/docs/requirements/use_cases/l3vpn_ecmp.rst

 on host A and B respectively, attached to subnet 10.1.1.0/24, and assigned different IP addresses 10.1.1.6 and 10.1.1.3 respectively.

 Here, the Network VRF Policy Resource is ``ECMP/AnyCast``.
-Traffic to **Anycast 10.1.1.5** can be load split from either WAN GW or another VM like G5.
+Traffic to the anycast IP **10.1.1.5** can be load split from either WAN GW or another VM like G5.

 Current implementation
 ~~~~~~~~~~~~~~~~~~~~~~

-Support for creating and managing L3VPNs is in general available in OpenStack
+Support for creating and managing L3VPNs is, in general, available in OpenStack
 Neutron by means of the BGPVPN project [BGPVPN]_.
 However, the BGPVPN project
 does not yet fully support ECMP as described in the following.